v-eraw/v-eraw.github.io/_pages/about.md

 title: "About"
 ---

-Hi, welcome to a super brief about page.
+Hi, welcome to a super brief about me page.
 Thanks for visiting!
-Here are some random facts about me.

-I like:

-- reading
-- kombucha
-- coffee
-- going to disneyland!

-I dislike:

-- nothing much honestly
+My favorite hobbies include reading, drinking kombucha, going to disneyland and listening music, and I haven't really added much to this site.